inclusionAI/ABench/Law/README.md

    --llm_response: specifies the name of the column in the CSV file where the model responses are stored (e.g., "R1_response").

    --result_file: the folder path, where the results produced by the model are stored.
 This script will utilize these results for accuracy assessment.

+   --output_file: the output file, where the detailed evaluation results CSV file are stored.

 ## Example problems